RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 	<color>d4d4d4</color>
 </image>
 ```
-And if you refresh ES, you'll now see a light grey background behind the Carousel.
+And if you refresh ES, you'll now see a light gray background behind the Carousel.

 It should look like this: